bAvenir/vicinity-influxdb-adapter/README.md

     * npm run test -> for jest tests
     * npm run analyze -> for sonarqube analysis

+## Troubleshooting

+* To redirect requests for GRAFANA: NGINX in Docker listens to Local gateway IP of the subnet where grafana runs
+    * docker inspect network bridge (Usually is 172.17.0.1)

 ## Linux deployment notes

 * Change path in docker-compose file for volumes